lu7did/PixiePi/README.md

 This project starts with a working Pixie transceiver (a cheap kit bought at eBay or other sellers) and to integrate it with a Raspberry Pi to provide the signal generation and other functionality.

-Instead of a crystal based signal generation the Raspberry Pi itself can be used by meas of the librpitx library acting as a DDS.
+Instead of a crystal based signal generation the Raspberry Pi itself can be used by meas of the librpitx library (by Evariste Courjaud F5OEO acting as a DDS, which is thus the technical core of the project.
+A carrier generation function has been extracted largely form the tune.cpp program available at the package also by Evariste Courjaud F5OEO.
+Some modifications has been introduced to allow the carrier frequency to be varied during the operation.

-The following features can be made:
+The rest of the code dealsmostly with the user interface and operating features, among others:

 * Receive over an entire ham radio band.
 * Dual VFO setup, split mode.